Why Does Intermittent Fasting Work?

 When you fast, you aren’t consuming energy from food that your body can immediately use so it will instead turn to its stored energy.
 Your body will use some glycogen but it also wants to conserve some of it so it will also naturally start breaking down body fat for energy as well.

 If this happens consistently, your body adapts and will use more stored body fat throughout the day, enabling you to lose unwanted body fat.
-Some scientists have called this ability “flipping the metabolic switch” and calling individuals who use more fat for energy “metabolically flexible” (1).
+Some scientists have called this ability “flipping the metabolic switch” and called individuals who use more fat for energy “metabolically flexible” (1).

 Studies have demonstrated that individuals who are more metabolically flexible, i.e. they burn more fat than the average individual, have a decreased risk for being overweight and for having different metabolic diseases such as insulin resistance (2).

-The second reason is that intermittent fasting helps to align our eating pattern with our circadian rhythm.
+The second reason is that intermittent fasting helps to align our eating patterns with our circadian rhythm.
 Most of our metabolic pathways and processes adhere to a 24-hour rhythm based on the sun (3,4).
 To elaborate, digestive processes increase during the day when there is sunlight and downregulate during the night when there is no sunlight.

 This is because our ancestors were likely not eating during the night and we evolved to conserve energy on processes we don’t utilize while we sleep to maximize our chances of survival.